 Failure to Comply, section 102 of the Society Act

 If a society has for two years failed to file with the registrar the annual report or any other return, notice or document required by this act to be filed, the registrar may dissolve the society.

 If they have failed to comply with the Act, the dissolution process occurs in three steps beginning with a letter which is sent to the society, at its registered office address.

-After one month from the date of the letter above, and providing the registrar has not received a response indicating the society intends to comply, a notice will be published on the Queen's Printer website of the intent to dissolve the society.
+After one month from the date of the letter above, and providing the registrar has not received a response indicating the society intends to comply, a notice will be published on the BC Laws website of the intent to dissolve the society.

 At any time after one month after the date of publication of the notice above, and unless cause to the contrary is shown, the registrar may dissolve the society.

 The registrar publishes a notice of every dissolution in the British Columbia Gazette.

 Voluntary Dissolution, section 103 of the Society Act

 A society may dissolve voluntarily by filing with the registrar: